The 7 deadly sins of Cybersecurity

-No matter how big or small your organisation is, the possibility of a cyber-attack is real.
-There’s never been a more crucial time to make sure your business’ IT systems are secure.
+No matter how big or small your organisation is, the possibility of a cyber-attack is real and, unfortunately, grows every year, with a 61% increase since 2016.
+There’s never been a more crucial time to ensure your business’ IT systems are secure.

-Here are the 7 deadly sins of Cybersecurity and what you need to do to ensure your business is protected:
+Here are the 7 common cybersecurity mistakes that too many companies are guilty of and what you need to do to ensure your business is protected:

 Failing to have a backup system in place